Supply Chain Command: What CSCOs Need Before the Next Alert Hits

 If the answer to any of these is no, the issue may not be the risk feed.
 It may be the absence of an operating layer that connects signal, context and action.

-Supplier risk management is moving from assessment to command; from periodic review to continuous monitoring; from dashboards to directed work; from “what happened?” to “what is already being done?”
+Supplier risk management is moving from assessment to command: from periodic review to continuous monitoring, from dashboards to directed work, from generic alerts to business-contextualised action, and from “what happened?” to “what is already being done?”

 Table of Contents